jhajek/Linux-text-book-part-1/README.md

 1. You can just open the markdown (.md) in Visual Studio Code Editor (great free editor with Markdown preview support built in and it is cross platform Windows, Mac and Linux!)
 [Here is the link](https://code.visualstudio.com/)

-2. Use Pandoc to buiold your output (This README assumes you are using Linux, but these instructions can be adapted to build on Mac and Windows since pandoc has multiple distributions
+2. Use Pandoc to build your output (This README assumes you are using Linux, but these instructions can be adapted to build on Mac and Windows since pandoc has multiple distributions

 [Install Instructions](http://pandoc.org/installing.html)